 128. INTRODUCTION TO SOFTWARE APPLICATION DEVELOPMENT 3 cr.
 Corequisite: CS 128L.
 Fundamentals of computing with an emphasis on mobile technology.
-Utilize a visual programming environment to design, build and test mobile apps.
-Introduction to application development, inquiry based simulation, rapid prototyping, incremental problem solving and graphical user interface programming.
+Utilize a visual programming environment to design, build, and test mobile apps.
+Introduction to application development, inquiry-based simulation, rapid prototyping, incremental problem solving, and graphical user interface programming.

 128L.
 INTRODUCTION TO SOFTWARE APPLICATION DEVELOPMENT LABORATORY 1 cr.
 Corequisite: CS 128.
 Programming laboratory intended to provide hands-on experience in applying the programming concepts learned in CS 128.
 Experience in learning the process of program development, with emphasis on techniques for testing and debugging.
-CS 128 and 128L must be taken together in a single semester.

 299. INDEPENDENT STUDY IN COMPUTER SCIENCE 1-4 cr.
 Prerequisite: permission of chair and faculty member.
 Independent study under the supervision of a faculty member.

 360. GAME DESIGN AND PROGRAMMING 3 cr.
 Prerequisite: CS 270.
-Exploration of game engine(s) and computer techniques that create both animated imagery of objects and interactive agent behavior including artificial intelligence concepts.
-Graphical and game design followed by implementation via a large team development of a class-designed game.
+Exploration of game engine(s) and computer techniques that create both animated imagery of objects and interactive agent behavior, including artificial intelligence concepts.
+Graphical and game design followed by implementation via a large-team development of a class-designed game.

 399. INDEPENDENT STUDY IN COMPUTER SCIENCE 1-4 cr.
 Prerequisite: permission of chair and faculty member.
 Designed for the student who wants to undertake a research project supervised by a faculty member.

 475. TECHNICAL WRITING IN COMPUTER SCIENCE 3 cr.
 Prerequisite: CS 228.
 Written communication related to computer science emphasizing clear, concise expression of technical information.
 Exploration of several types of CS writing, including users’ guides, help pages, tutorials, mainstream articles, and technical papers.
-Students read and analyze example pieces; write, edit, and revise their own and critique other students’ work.
+Students read and analyze sample pieces; write, edit, and revise their own and critique other students’ work.